nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to add a task in a project with specifications such as projectName, deadline, etc.
-2. PMS adds the task with given specifications.
+1. PMS adds the task with given specifications.
+1. User requests to assign the task to a team member.
+1. PMS associates the task with the team member.

 Use case ends.